By Hayden Ritchie

 • You need every bright shiny thing to make your life easier and happier, or your kids lives easier and happier.

 • Being financially irresponsible is cute or funny.
 Max out those credit cards, girl!

 The list goes on, but those are the big ones.

-With all that garbage fed to us regularly we are in desperate need of stable, firm footed, godly women who are more than willing to point out sin and ungodliness, but also who will encourage those who are striving for excellence and raising a higher bar for themselves and their families.
+With all that garbage fed to us regularly we are in desperate need of stable, firm-footed, godly women who are willing to point out sin without compromise in a gracious and loving way, and also who will encourage those who are striving for excellence and raising a higher bar for themselves and their families.
 If many older women are falling prey to these wicked ideas, will those of us who are younger fleeing these things have to fend for ourselves?

 I’ve watched women I once admired accept and defend ungodly ideologies, practices, and political propaganda only to justify their newfound beliefs without scripture.
 I’ve watched them fall prey to ungodly “teachers” who preached a false god and now publicly accept these heretics.
 I’ve watched them slowly morph into something I don’t want to become myself and as a result had to distance myself as necessary.
 After all, show me your friends character and I’ll show you your future.

 I recognize without a doubt that people are fallen and will make mistakes.
 I’m not talking about that.
 I’m talking about women who have turned their back, seemingly so, to everything they once held dear, their first love.